alvinbaena/passkit/README.md

 Right now I'm not really working on a project where this library is being actively used, so any bugs or weird behaviour is hard for me to detect and fix.
-That's why this project is open to contributions, just make a Pull Request with fixes or any other feature requests, and I will probably accept it and merge it (I will at least try to check the code).
+That's why this project is open to contributions, just make a Pull Request with fixes or any other feature requests and I will probably accept it and merge it (I will at least try to check the code is ok).